 5. Travel under London with Mail Rail

 There is a museum with interactive exhibits to help re-create the time when this was a bustling railway system and all of the stories of those who created and ran mail rail.
-There is also the opportunity to dress up in some of the old rail mail workers’ gear!
+There is also the opportunity to dress up in some of the old rail mail workers’ gear. [separator type=”thick”]

 6. Do your own Breaking Bad

-I must admit Iw wasn’t the biggest Breaking Bad fan but I had watched enough episodes that I got the gist of the storyline.
-And I had always wanted to be involved with liquid nitrogen cocktails in some way!
-So I headed to ABQ London to experience its Immersive Molecular Cocktail Bar!
+I must admit I wasn’t the biggest Breaking Bad fan but I had watched enough episodes that I got the gist of the storyline.
+And I had always wanted to be involved with liquid nitrogen cocktails in some way.

 There is a glowing mural of Walter at the end of the bus which is well worth a photo.